DaCoolOne/CS3800-project/README.md

 ### Interupts

-RAISE 0011 1111 --xx xxxx - Throw interrupt X+1.
+RAISE 0011 1111 ---- xxxx - Throw interrupt X+1.
 (In assembly you throw the error that corresponds to the error table, e.g, RAISE 3 will raise a stack overflow).

 ## Kernel mode functions, processor must be in kernel mode.